DevKlim/sentinelai/resume_highlights.md

 *   **Uvicorn:** An ASGI server for running FastAPI applications.
 *   **Pydantic:** Used for data validation and settings management.
 *   **PostgreSQL:** A powerful, open-source object-relational database system.
+*   **Supabase:** A backend-as-a-service platform for database hosting, authentication, and real-time data synchronization.

 ### Frontend & Data Visualization